Priory of Sion: Pelat Affair

 In September 1993, while investigative judge Thierry Jean-Pierre was investigating the activities of multi-millionaire Roger-Patrice Pelat in the context of the Pechiney-Triangle Affair, he was informed that Pelat may have once been Grand Master of a secret society known as the Priory of Sion.
 Pelat's name had been on Plantard's list of Grand Masters since 1989.
 In fact, Pelat had died in 1989, while he was being indicted for insider trading.
 Following a long established pattern of using dead people's names, Plantard "recruited" the "initiate" Pelat soon after his death and included him as the most recent Priory of Sion Grand Master.
 Plantard had first claimed that Pelat had been a Grand Master in a Priory of Sion pamphlet dated 8 March 1989, then claimed it again later in a 1990 issue of Vaincre, the revived publication of Alpha Galates, a pseudo-chivalric order created by Plantard in Vichy France to support the "National Revolution".

 Pelat had been a friend of François Mitterrand, then President of France, and at the centre of a scandal involving French Prime Minister Pierre Bérégovoy.
-As an investigative judge, Jean-Pierre could not dismiss any information brought to his attention pertaining to the case, especially if it might have led to a scandal similar to the one implicating an illegal pseudo-Masonic lodge named Propaganda Due in the 1982 Banco Ambrosiano bank failure in Italy.
-Jean-Pierre ordered a search of Plantard's home; the search turned up a hoard of false documents, including some proclaiming Plantard the true king of France.
+As an investigative judge, Jean-Pierre could not dismiss any information brought to his attention pertaining to the case, especially if it might have led to a scandal similar to the one implicating an illegal Masonic lodge named Propaganda Due in the 1982 Banco Ambrosiano bank failure in Italy, Jean-Pierre ordered a search of Plantard's home.
+The search turned up a hoard of false documents, including some proclaiming Plantard the true king of France.
 Plantard admitted under oath that he had fabricated everything, including Pelat's involvement with the Priory of Sion.
 Plantard was threatened with legal action by the Pelat family and therefore disappeared to his house in southern France.
 He was 74 years old at the time.
 Nothing more was heard of him until he died in Paris on 3 February 2000.

-Sandri revival
+Revival attempts

 On 27 December 2002, an open letter announced the revival of the Priory of Sion as an integral traditionalist esoteric society, which stated that: "The Commanderies of Saint-Denis, Millau, Geneva and Barcelona are fully operative.
 According to the Tradition, the first Commanderie is under the direction of a woman", claiming there were 9,841 members.
 It was signed by Gino Sandri (who claims to be Plantard's former private secretary) under the title of General Secretary, and by "P. Plantard" (Le Nautonnier, G. Chyren).
 Sandri is a well-versed occultist who has spent his life infiltrating esoteric societies only to get expelled from them.
 After interviewing Sandri, independent researcher Laurent Octonovo Buchholtzer wrote: